Legislature(2025 - 2026)BUTROVICH 205

 4:14:21 PM

-SENATOR HUGHES suggested that there had been past arrangements
+SENATOR HUGHES suggested there had been past arrangements that

-that included fees for the use of roads that were built by one
+included fees for the use of roads that were built by one

 company on state land and paid by another.
 She asked whether